orthecreedence/cl-async/examples.md

 <a id="future-example"></a>
 ### Using futures (a simple driver example)
-For this example, make sure the `cl-async-future` package is loaded.
+For this example, make sure the `cl-async-future` package is loaded (and `:use` it).
 We're going to create a simple client for an imaginary HTTP server that returns information on a user.

 {% highlight cl %}
 (define-condition server-error (error)